Rangers' Vigneault: No doubt we're nervous

 If the series goes the distance, Game 7 would be back in Ottawa Thursday night.

 The Senators should like their chances.
-In Stanley Cup playoffs history, in a series that is tied 2-2, the team that's won Game 5 has gone 196-54, winning 78.4 percent of those series (according to the Elias Sports Bureau).
+In Stanley Cup playoff history, in a series that is tied 2-2, the team that's won Game 5 has gone 196-54, winning 78.4 percent of those series (according to the Elias Sports Bureau).

 The Rangers, with their backs against the wall, will be relying on their veterans, who have accumulated a whole lot of playoff experience in recent years.
 Henrik Lundqvist is the active leader among goaltenders in both playoff appearances (127) and wins (61).
-Defensemen Dan Girardi (121) and Marc Staal (103) have both played in more than 100 postseason games, and center Derek Stepan (96) and defenseman Ryan McDonagh (95) nearly 100.
+Defensemen Dan Girardi (121) and Marc Staal (103) have both played in more than 100 postseason games, and center Derek Stepan (96) and defenseman Ryan McDonagh (95) in nearly 100.

 As a team, the Rangers lead the NHL in playoff games played (92) since the start of the 2012 postseason.
 They were in the conference finals two years ago, and the Stanley Cup finals the year before that.
 Ottawa, on the other hand, would be in the conference finals for the first time in 10 years.

 "There is a lot of experience, and they have to use this experience right," Vigneault said, referring to his veteran players.
-"First of all to get themselves ready, to go out on the ice and execute and play hard and play well.
-And if they do that, then it's definitely in my mind going to rub off on the rest of our group."
+"First of all, to get themselves ready, to go out on the ice and execute and play hard and play well.
+And if they do that, then it's definitely, in my mind, going to rub off on the rest of our group."